Celebration in Liberia slum as Ebola quarantine lifted

-MONROVIA/CONAKRY Crowds sang and danced in the streets of a seaside neighborhood in Liberia on Saturday as the government lifted quarantine measures designed to contain the spread of the deadly Ebola virus.
+MONROVIA/CONAKRY Crowds sang and danced in the streets of a seaside neighbourhood in Liberia on Saturday as the government lifted quarantine measures designed to contain the spread of the deadly Ebola virus.

 Faced with the worst Ebola outbreak in history, West African governments have struggled to find an effective response.
 More than 1,550 people have died from the hemorrhagic fever since it was first detected in the forests of Guinea in March.